Scripter17/url-cleaner/README.md

 ## Backwards compatibility

 URL Cleaner is currently in heavy flux so expect library APIs and the config schema to change at any time for any reason.

+## Command line details

+### Parsing output

+Unless `Mapper::Println` or a `Debug` variant is used, the following should always be true:

+1. Input URLs are a list of URLs starting with URLs provided as command line arguments then each line of the STDIN.

+2. The nth line of STDOUT corresponds to the nth input URL.

+3. If the nth line of STDOUT is empty, then something about reading/parsing/cleaning the URL failed.

+4. The nth non-empty line of STDERR corresponds to the nth empty line of STDOUT.

+    1. Currently empty STDERR lines are not printed when a URL succeeds.
+While it would make parsing the output easier it would cause visual clutter on terminals.
+While this will likely never change by default, parsers should be sure to follow 4 strictly in case this is added as an option.

+#### JSON output

+There is currently no support for JSON output.
+This will be added once I can conceptualize it.

+### Panic policy

+URL Cleaner should only ever panic under the following circumstances:

+- Parsing the CLI arguments failed.

+- Loading/parsing the config failed.

+- Printing the config failed.

+- Testing the config failed.

+- Reading the STDIN or writing to STDOUT/STDERR has a catastrophic problem that Rust's standard library considers fine a fine excuse to panic.

+Outside of these cases, URL Cleaner should never panic.
+However as this is equivalent to saying "URL Cleaner has no bugs", no guarantees can be made.

+## Funding

+URL Cleaner does not accept donations.
+If you feel the need to donate please instead donate to [The Tor Project](https://donate.torproject.org/) and/or [The Internet Archive](https://archive.org/donate/).

 ## Default config sources